aspose-psd/Aspose.PSD-Reference-Tutorials/psd/english/java/image-editing/color-overlay-effect/_index.md

 ### Step 1: Set Your Document Directory

+The `File` class represents a file system path.
+Replace **Your Document Directory** with the absolute path where your PSD files reside.

 ```java
 String dataDir = "Your Document Directory";
 ```

-Replace **Your Document Directory** with the absolute path where your PSD files reside.

 ### Step 2: Load PSD File with Effects

+`LoadOptions` tells Aspose.PSD how to read the file.
+Setting `setLoadEffectsResource(true)` ensures existing layer effects, including any colour overlay, are loaded and become accessible.

 ```java
 String sourceFileName = dataDir + "ColorOverlay.psd";